lapnd/httdes.github.io/keystone-cmake-32.md

 **ISSUE: cmake-32 has a lot of problems, so the branch dev-rv32-cmake just keep there as reference, but nothing works.**

-**Trouble with generating image and build the test.ke, also the path for overlay/root/ folder is messed up.
-And the keystone-demo wasn't touched yet.**
+**Trouble with generating image and build the test.ke, also the path for overlay/root/ folder is messed up.**

+**The IMAC version wasn't touched yet, and the keystone-demo also wasn't touched yet.**

 * * *